[3.9] Slayer Lightning Strike | Inpulsa + Storm's Gift | Insane clear-speed | All end-game content

 Use jewels without life/with one critical strike multiplier mod/attack speed or less impactful dps mods (10c each).

-Note: this is not very budget friendly build.
+Note: this is not a very budget friendly build.
 I don't recommend it as a league starter.

 Vaal Lightning Strike — our main source of damage.
 Vaal part of the skill can be helpful but I rarely use it.
 I recommend to buy a lvl 21/23 quality version of the skill as it's not very expensive.